electric-eloquence/fepper-npm/README.md

 configs.

 Fepper is 100% compatible with Pattern Lab PHP Mustache code.
-It aims to maintain parity with the PHP project with respect to performance and core features.
+It aims to maintain parity with the PHP distribution with respect to performance and core features.

 ### <a id="upfront-and-onscreen"></a>Upfront and Onscreen